sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

     - The SearchBooks method must be updated with logic that determines the availability of the book title and displays an appropriate message.
 The suggested code uses LINQ queries to check the loan status.
     - The Program.cs file must be updated to pass the JsonData object to the ConsoleApp class.

-    The final section of the response should look similar to the following explanation:
+    The response should include the following information:

     ```plaintext

-    Explanation of Changes

     1. Dependency Injection: